Josephson diode effect via a non-equilibrium Rashba system: Josephson coupling energy and critical current

 \end{widetext}

 with Fermi momentum $k_F$.
 The parameter $\gamma$ is defined by $\gamma\equiv g\mu_B$ with electron $g$-factor $g$ $(>0)$ and Bohr magneton $\mu_B$.

-Equation~\eqref{biaskernel} represents the main result of this study.
+Equations~\eqref{fbias} and~\eqref{biaskernel} represent the Josephson coupling energy via the Rashba system under the magnetic field.
+By taking appropriate limits of Eq.~\eqref{biaskernel}, one can reproduce several known results.
 In the following, we set $h_z = 0$, as this corresponds to the setup of the Josephson diode effect shown in Fig.~\ref{device}~(a).
 Let us first consider the case without current bias and spin-orbit interaction, i.e., $q_{ex} = \alpha_R =0$.
 When $h_y \ne 0$, Eq.~\eqref{biaskernel} reduces to

-which reproduces our previous result for the SC/ferromagnet/SC junction\cite{mori07} realizing the $\pi$-junction~\cite{bulaevskii77,buzdin82}.
+which reproduces the result for the SC/ferromagnet/SC junction~\cite{mori07} realizing the $\pi$-junction~\cite{bulaevskii77,buzdin82}.
 As this relation holds for $h_z \ne 0$ and $h_y = 0$, the orientation of the magnetic field does not affect the result.

 Next, we turn on the bias current and spin-orbit interaction, i.e., $q_{ex} \ne 0$ and $\alpha_R\ne 0$.
 Under this condition, Eq.\eqref{biaskernel} becomes

 for $\lambda_{\pm}>0$.
 Since Eq.~\eqref{biaskernel2} explicitly depends on $q_{ex}$, i.e., $I_B$, it cannot be obtained within equilibrium theory.
 In contrast, Eq.~\eqref{kernelhy} is independent of $q_{ex}$ and can be derived even in equilibrium conditions without the current bias.
 It clarifies both why previous studies based on equilibrium states remain valid in certain cases, and {\it why incorporating the non-equilibrium state induced by the bias current is essential}.
 As we demonstrate below, this expression plays a central role in explaining the Josephson diode effect.
 This term emerges when $\alpha_R$, $h_y$, and $I_B$ are simultaneously present.
 In this sense, the Josephson diode effect highlights the essential role of the non-equilibrium state induced by the current bias.